WasmEdge/WasmEdge/docs/book/en/src/sdk/c/multimodule.md

 # Multiple WASM Module Example

+> *This part has moved to <https://wasmedge.org/docs/embed/c/multiple_modules>.
+Please use our new docs.*

 For those WASM modules export their functions, the other WASM modules can import them as a library.
 This will cause a situation that linking multiple modules for the dependencies when in execution.
 This chapter will introduce the examples to linking and executing multiple WASM modules in WasmEdge.